Shaun2h/BiGCN/readme.md

 # Paper of the source codes released:
 Tian Bian, Xi Xiao, Tingyang Xu, Peilin Zhao, Wenbing Huang, Yu Rong, Junzhou Huang.
 Rumor Detectionon Social Media with Bi-Directional Graph Convolutional Networks.
 AAAI 2020.

+#READ: HOW TO ACTUALLY INSTALL
+It will fast track your process for reimplementing this/ running this.

+It acts to LOAD PHEME data in a (seemingly) correct (from what i can tell) way for you to get bigcn results.

+SHOULD NOT VARY TOO MUCH. (hopefully.
+I mean i wrote down the link for where to get torch scatter,sparse and cluster too...)

 # Datasets:
 The datasets used in the experiments were based on the three publicly available Weibo and Twitter datasets released by Ma et al. (2016) and Ma et al. (2017):